Theory

 How to Pronounce Theory

 Our model has identified 4 different pronunciations for the name Theory.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 63.4% confident that Theory is pronounced as THEE-er-ee.
-The next most likely pronunciation is THIH-ree, at 17.1% confidence.
+Our model is 63.4% confident that Theory is pronounced as THEE-er-ee, which has 3 syllables.
+The next most likely pronunciation is THIH-ree, at 17.1% confidence, with 2 syllables.

 THEE-er-ee (3 syllables)